rishisareen/rishisareen-old.github.io/_posts/2019-02-24-nutrition-the-carb-challenge.markdown

 Most health conscious people know sugar is “BAD”.
 However, we do not realize easily digestible carbohydrates breakdown into **SUGAR** in your bloodstream!
 This includes rice, whole-grains,  potatoes, many fruits, some nuts, beans/legumes and other foods people commonly believe are healthy and should be eaten in abundance.

-{% include image.html file="/images/Nutrition/Rice.jpg 700 700 Rice and Sugar "%}
+{% include image.html file="/images/Nutrition/Rice.jpg" description="Rice and Sugar "%}